spack/spack-tutorial/tutorial_packaging.rst

 debugging a simple Spack package.
 We will develop and debug a package using an iterative approach in order to gain more experience with additional Spack commands.
-For consistency, we will create the package for ``mpileaks``, which is an MPI debugging tool.
+For consistency, we will create the package for ``mpileaks`` (https://github.com/LLNL/mpileaks), which is an MPI debugging tool.

 ------------------------
 What is a Spack Package?
 ------------------------

-Spack packages are installation scripts, which are essentially recipes for building software.
+Spack packages are installation scripts, which are essentially recipes for building (and testing) software.

 They define properties and behavior of the build, such as: